-Leonora Carrington (British, April 6, 1917–May 25, 2011) was an artist and author who was best known as one of the leading female figures of the Surrealist movement.
-Carrington was born in Clayton Green, Lancashire, England, to a wealthy textile merchant family and received much of her early education from tutors and nuns.
+(British, born April 6, 1917–died May 25, 2011) was an artist and author, best known as one of the leading female figures of the Surrealist movement.
+Carrington was born in Clayton Green, Lancashire, England, to a wealthy textile merchant family, and received much of her early education from tutors and nuns.
 After being expelled from several schools due to her rebellious nature, Carrington was sent to Florence, Italy, to attend her first art school, Mrs. Penrose's Academy of Art.
-Her education continued with her attendance at Chelsea School of Art in London for a year, after which she transferred to Ozenfant Academy, London, for the following three years.
+Her education continued at Chelsea School of Art in London for a year, after which she transferred to Ozenfant Academy, London, for the following three years.

 , who is recognized as one of the pioneers of the Surrealist movement.
 Carrington and Ernst formed a strong bond, and lived in Paris and southern France where they supported each other's artistic talent and vision.
 This would result in their collaboration on several pieces of art that they used to decorate their home.
 After Ernst's arrest by the Nazis shortly after their occupation of France, Carrington moved to Spain, where she suffered a complete breakdown that resulted in her being institutionalized.
 This experience would directly influence both her artistic and written works in the coming years.
 Examples of this influence can be seen in her novel Down Below

 (1972), and her paintings Portrait of Dr. Morales

 (1940) and Map of Down Below